vseloved/rutils/docs/tutorial.md

 The accessor functions are `pair-left`/`lt` and `pair-right`/`rt`.
 And the pair may be created by both calling `(make-pair :left :foo :right 42)` and a shorter `(pair :foo 42)`.

 `pair` is a list-based struct, which allows it to be used in destructuring similar to cons.
 At the drawback of somewhat worse performance (another dereference is needed to access the right part).
-So, if you need to squize the last bit of performance, in some place, you might still need to use cons-pairs.
+So, if you need to squeeze the last bit of performance, in someplace, you might still need to use cons-pairs.
 There's also `with-pair` to destructure a single pair:

 ```
 RTL-USER> (with-pair (l r) (pair :foo 42)